alpacahq/user-docs/content/about-us/_index.md

 ## Who Is Alpaca For?

-Alpaca Securities provides brokerage services to technology-minded users with a variety of experiences including general usage of APIs or automation of investing and trading.
-Our paper trading API is open to everyone, and our live trading API is available for U.S. residents and is an invite-only beta for non-U.S. residents and business entities globally.
-Please read [Account Plans](https://alpaca.markets/docs/trading-on-alpaca/account-plans/) to learn more about your eligibility.
+Alpaca is built for developers as well as technology-minded individuals and businesses.
+Our products are used in various ways including automation of investing and trading, building your own version of trading app, and integrating commission-free fractional stock trading services into your businesses.
+We have been algorithmic traders ourselves and built fintech apps and introducing brokers in the past.
+Our own experience being on the other side of the table drives us to build products so that we can solve the pain that we had to go through.

+For account types and eligibility, please read [Account Plans](https://alpaca.markets/docs/trading-on-alpaca/account-plans/) to learn more.

 With an Alpaca brokerage account, users have access to:

-* Commission-free trading
+* Commission-free fractional trading
 * An official API that is constantly being improved and updated
 * Easy to understand API documentation
-* Free, real-time Consolidated Market Data
+* Free, real-time market data
-* Paper trading for testing your strategies
+* Paper trading and sandbox environment for testing your strategies and integrations
 * Fully working, example algorithms that can be deployed immediately
 * Multiple support channels